-The second version of COLLECTORS ITEMS was copied in 1982 in noticeably decreased sound quality, on matrix 9463-A / 9463-B, yellow blank label, pressed on poorer vinyl.
-The disc was slipped inside a reproduction, with a slightly lower definition, of the 9462 cover, so that the songs of side A do not correspond to the track listing printed on the back cover.
+The second version of COLLECTORS ITEMS was copied in 1982 with noticeably decreased sound quality, on matrix 9463-A / 9463-B, yellow blank labels, and pressed on poorer vinyl.
+The disc was slipped inside a reproduction, with a slightly lower definition, of the 9462 cover, so that the songs on side A do not correspond to the track listing printed on the back cover.

 INTEREST.
 BEWARE!!!
 Why buy this crappy counterfeit in poorer sound quality?
 Avoid this record, only useful for completists. *.
-The version in blue wax, printed in only 50 copies, is of course interesting for collectors ot colored LP's. ***.
+The version in blue wax, pressed in only 50 copies, is of course interesting for collectors of colored LP's. ***.

 NOTE.
 COLLECTORS ITEMS was copied in Japan and distributed together with a copy of CASUALTIES as a 2-LP set.
 This set is shown in the analysis of CASUALTIES.

 THE STRAWBERRY RECORDS COPY